 Our son’s bed is one of those 3-in-1 transforming cribs that goes from traditional crib, to toddler bed to regular full size bed.
-The night we heard a loud THUNK followed by a screaming wail was the last night our son slept in his baby crib.
+We knew it was time to switch to a big kid bed the night we heard a loud THUNK followed by a screaming wail.
 We ran into his room to find him on the floor, unharmed, but a little frightened and most likely already plotting how to climb out without alerting us next time.

 The next day we were all excited to change the crib to the toddler bed, which is pretty much the same set-up, but the front side has a low, partial railing.
 As we smiled and unveiled the new design, our son collapsed in a heap, crying and muttering about how we broke his bed.
 He refused to use it.
 It took him a couple weeks of sleeping in our bed to finally accept the “new” bed with its little half-railing.
 So when the time came to completely change the bed into a “big boy bed,” we knew we had to proceed cautiously or go through the same meltdown.